 Financial operations will remain stable over the near term due to continued adoption of regular rate increases that are critical to generating annual operating surpluses and debt service coverage.
-From fiscal 2015 through 2019, the combined five year average annual rate increase has been 3.3%.
-Based on the 2019 current expense budget, estimated future combined rate increases average 3.3% through 2023 (down from 3.7% last year) to offset increased costs for debt service and operations.
+From fiscal 2016 through 2020, the combined five year average annual rate increase has been 3.2%, down from 3.3% last year.
+Based on the final 2020 current expense budget (CEB), estimated future combined annual rate increases average 3.4% from 2021 through 2024 (up from 3.3% in the proposed 2020 CEB) to offset increased costs for debt service and operations.
 We expect the authority to continue to approve predictable and sustainable annual rate increases that will result in strong assessment collections and stable operations.

-Fiscal 2018 senior lien coverage under the resolution was 1.92 times net revenues while total debt service coverage was 1.2 times.
-The five year average senior lien and total debt service coverage ratios are 1.95 times and 1.2 times, respectively, reflecting the limited but very stable operating results.
-Additionally, senior coverage under Moody's definition of operations was at 1.8 times and total debt service coverage was 1.1 times.
-The authority's debt service coverage, as defined by its bond resolution, allows for the recognition of annual transfers from reserves in net revenues.
-MWRA has not included transfers from reserves in net revenues since 2014.
+Fiscal 2019 net revenue provided senior lien coverage of 1.9 times and total debt service coverage of 1.2 times as calculated based on the authority's bond resolution.
+The five year average senior lien and total debt service coverage ratios are also 1.9 times and 1.2 times, respectively, reflecting the limited but very stable operating results.
+Senior coverage under Moody's definition of operations was at 1.8 times and total debt service coverage was 1.1 times.
+The authority's debt service coverage, as defined by its bond resolution, allows for the recognition of annual transfers from reserves in net revenue.
+MWRA has not included transfers from reserves in net revenue since 2014.

-Operations typically generate sizeable annual surpluses which are usually employed to defease outstanding debt related to future spikes in debt service in order to reduce the need for large rate increases in the future.
-MWRA maintains healthy reserves for operations, insurance, and renewal and replacement that provide additional operating flexibility.
-In 2018, the authority deposited \$6.5 million into the rate stabilization fund to mitigate anticipated future rate increases due to the replacement of an electric power cable servicing the Deer Island Treatment Plant.
+Operations typically generate sizable annual surpluses which are usually used to defease outstanding debt related to future spikes in debt service in order to reduce the need for large rate increases in the future.
+In 2019, the authority generated a surplus sufficient to defease \$27.7 million in debt as well as fund \$2 million for the river road projet and under \$1 million for debt service assistance.

-The fiscal 2019 current expense budget totals \$767.9 million reflecting an increase of 3.3% over 2018.
-The increase was driven by a 2.2% increase in capital financings, 3% increase in direct expenses and 18.3% increase in indirect expenses.
-The indirect cost increase was due to pension contribution, watershed management and a planned deposit into the operating reserve.
-Capital financing expenses represent 63% of total expenses.
+The fiscal 2020 current expense budget totals \$792.2 million reflecting an increase of 3.2% over 2019.
+The increase was driven by a 2.2% increase in capital financings, 3.6% increase in direct expenses and 10.7% increase in indirect expenses.
+Direct expense increases are related to salaries and wages and energy and utilities while indirect cost drivers include Harbor Elec.
+Energy Co. payment, insurance and OPEB funding.
+Capital financing expenses represent 62% of total expenses.
 The budget was balanced with a 3.1% rate increase and no use of rate stabilization reserve funds.
-Operations including debt service through February 2019 reflect favorable variance with expenses 1.9% under budget and revenues 0.5% over budget.
-Debt service coverage is trending at 1.9 times for senior lien and 1.2 times for total debt service.